sveltejs/language-tools/docs/preprocessors/typescript.md

 [Official blog post](https://svelte.dev/blog/svelte-and-typescript)

+## Setup

+#### 1. Install the required packages and setting up your build

+Starting fresh?
+Use the [starter template](https://github.com/sveltejs/template) which has a node script which sets it all up for you.

+Adding it to an existing project?
+[The official blog post explains how to do it](https://svelte.dev/blog/svelte-and-typescript#Adding_TypeScript_to_an_existing_project).

-## Getting it to work in the editor
+#### 2. Getting it to work in the editor

 To tell us to treat your script tags as typescript, add a `type` or `lang` attribute to your script tags like so: